powerapi-ng/powerapi-ng.github.io/docs/reference/sensors/hwpc-sensor.md

           -c "core" -e "CPU_CLK_THREAD_UNHALTED:REF_P" -e "CPU_CLK_THREAD_UNHALTED:THREAD_P" -e "LLC_MISSES" -e "INSTRUCTIONS_RETIRED"
         ```

-???+ info "Reports' Storage"
+!!! note "Reports' Storage"
     Your [`HWPCReports`](../reports/reports.md#hwpc-reports) will be stored on MongoDB or in the `hwpc_reports.d`directory regarding the output type selected.

-???+ tip "CLI parameters' names"
+!!! tip "CLI parameters' names"
     You can only use shortcuts.